-Under the Company's constitution, remuneration of Executive Directors, subject to other provisions in any contract between these executives and the Company, may be by way of fixed salary, performance based bonus or participation in the profits of the Company but may not be by way of commission on or percentage of operating revenue.
-Other senior executives, including the Group Chief Executive Officer, Group Chief Financial Officer and the Company Secretary may be remunerated by fixed salary and performance based bonuses.
+Under the Company's constitution, remuneration of Executive Directors, subject to other provisions in any contract between these executives and the Company, may be by way of fixed salary, performance-based bonus or participation in the profits of the Company but may not be by way of commission on or percentage of operating revenue.
+Other senior executives, including the Group and Divisional Chief Executive Officers, Group Chief Financial Officer, Group Chief Operating Officer and the Company Secretary may be remunerated by fixed salary and performance-based bonuses.
 Remuneration packages will generally be set to be competitive to both retain and attract experienced executives to the Company.

 Where packages comprise a fixed element and variable incentive components, the variable components will depend on Company and personal performance.
-Short term incentives may include annual cash incentives on meeting specific profit and performance criteria that have been agreed in plans set with the Group Chief Executive Officer and the Board.
+Short term incentives may include annual cash incentives on meeting specific profit and performance criteria that have been agreed in plans set with the Group and Divisional Chief Executive Officers and the Board.

 Criteria to be met may include Company and or business unit profit performance and personal Key Performance Indicators.
-The amount of the incentive will depend upon the extent that the measure is exceeded.
+The amount of the incentive will depend upon the extent to which the measure is exceeded.
 These conditions help to ensure that the short-term incentives are aligned with the interests of security holders in the current period.
-The total cost of Directors and senior executive remuneration packages for FY 2023, including the fair value of options, is listed in the Directors Report and Financial Statements of the 2023 HighCom Annual Report.
+The total cost of Directors and senior executive remuneration packages for FY 2024, including the fair value of options, is listed in the Directors Report and Financial Statements of the 2024 Annual Report.